Characters of the Marvel Cinematic Universe: A–L: Maria Hill

 Maria Hill (portrayed by Cobie Smulders) is a former Commander and Deputy Director of S.H.I.E.L.D., appointed by Nick Fury as his right-hand.
 She oversaw the Avengers Initiative, helped fake Fury’s death, and worked to expose HYDRA.
 After S.H.I.E.L.D.’s fall, she joined Stark Industries but stayed connected with Phil Coulson, aiding his missions.
 She rejoined Fury to fight Ultron and assisted in the Battle of Sokovia.
-Following the Avengers Civil War, she left Stark Industries and joined Fury’s new team.
+Following the Avengers Civil War, she left Stark Industries and joined Fury's new team.
 She was killed during Thanos’ Snap but resurrected five years later.
 Resuming her spy career, she helped prevent a Skrull-led attack but was ultimately killed by Gravik in disguise.

-As of 2025, the character has appeared in seven projects: the films The Avengers (2012), Captain America: The Winter Soldier, Avengers: Age of Ultron, Avengers: Infinity War (post-credits cameo), and Avengers: Endgame; the Marvel Television series Agents of S.H.I.E.L.D.; and the Disney+ series Secret Invasion.
+As of 2026, the character has appeared in seven projects: the films The Avengers (2012), Captain America: The Winter Soldier, Avengers: Age of Ultron, Avengers: Infinity War (post-credits cameo), and Avengers: Endgame; the Marvel Television series Agents of S.H.I.E.L.D.; and the Disney+ series Secret Invasion.
 She is also impersonated by the Skrull Soren in the film Spider-Man: Far From Home.
 An alternate universe variant of Hill appeared in one project: the Disney+ animated series What If...?.

+Benjamin Hochberg

+Benjamin Hochberg (portrayed by John Benjamin Hickey) is the district attorney of New York City.
+He works closely with New York City Mayor Wilson Fisk and his Mental Health Commissioner Heather Glenn to prosecute the vigilantes arrested by the Anti-Vigilante Task Force (AVTF).

+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again.
+Hickey previously portrayed Peter Lyonne in the Marvel Television series Jessica Jones (2015–2019).